Whenever you’re out buying camera equipment, you’ll find yourself wanting all sorts of items… even if you don’t really need them!

 The most important thing to consider in a camera bag is quality because it will be holding very variable equipment.

 Then, make sure that it gives you easy access to your equipment.
 Consider also size and weight because it needs to fit the equipment without damaging it but still be comfortable for you to carry.

 Pro tip: A good camera bag is one of the most essential photography accessories.
 Invest in quality ones and you should be set for a long time.

 From all the lens filters that you’ll see on the market, some are more essential than others.

-Polarizing filter – this is a very versatile and practical filter that you can get.
+Polarizing filter – a very versatile and practical filter.
 It’s mostly used for landscapes because it deepens blue skies.
 It’s also valuable for removing reflections by avoiding any clipping in the highlights which makes it useful for anything with a reflective surface.

 These filters are divided into two categories: circular (CPL) and linear.
 The results that you get with both are the same, but the circular one will work better with the metering system of your camera.